 Nevertheless, some aspects could be improved.
-Thus, comparing this controller with [10, 11] (Fuzzy Temporal Rule-based controller, hand-designed involving 313 rules), the obtained behaviour provokes sharp changes in velocity.
-For this reason, one of the aspects that characterizes a good wall-following controller (smooth and progressive turns and changes in velocity) is not fulfilled.
-Also, the controller proposed in [10, 11] gets a trajectory closer to the shape of the contour being followed.
+Thus, comparing this controller with refs.
+[17,18] (Fuzzy Temporal Rule-based controller, hand-designed involving 313 rules), the obtained behavior provokes sharp changes in velocity.
+For this reason, one of the aspects that characterizes a good wall-following controller (smooth and progressive turns and changes in velocity) is not completely fulfilled.
+Also, the controller proposed in refs.
+[17,18] gets a trajectory closer to the shape of the contour being followed.
+On the other hand, the time spent for the design of a hand-designed controller is much higher, and also a deep knowledge of the task to be controlled is required.
+Another advantage of the controller presented in this paper is the number of rules, much lower than in refs.
+[17,18].